-- Set air control to a desired setting.
+- 1. Set air control to a desired setting.
 If smoke pours down across the glass (waterfall effect) this indicates you have shut the control down too soon or you are using too low a setting.
 The wide range control panel makes finding the desired setting for your application easy.
-As every home's heating needs vary (i.e., insulation, windows, climate, etc.) the proper setting can only be found by trial and error and should be noted for future burns. - 2.
+As every home's heating needs vary (ie. insulation, windows, climate, etc.) the proper setting can only be found by trial and error and should be noted for future burns. - 2.
 To refuel, adjust air control to high, and give the fire time to brighten.
 Open the door slowly, this will prevent back puffing. - 3.
-Use wood of different shape, diameter and length (up to 18" (457mm)).
-Load your wood and try to place the logs so that the air can flow between them.
+Use wood of different shape, diameter and length.
+(12" (305mm) recommended up to 14" (356mm) loaded at an angle).
+Load your wood parallel to the front face of the stove and try to place the logs so that the air can flow between them.
 Always use dry wood. - 4.
 Do not load fuel to a height or in such a manner that would be hazardous when opening the door. - 5.
-For extended or overnight burns, un-split logs are preferred.
+For extended or overnight burns, unsplit logs are preferred.
 Remember to char the wood completely on maximum setting before adjusting air control for overnight burn.